Skip to main content

 Filter condition only applies if you include more than one object in the filter

-5. Filters: Accepts an array of objects, where each object corresponds to a row.
-Add more objects to delete multiple rows at once.
+6. Filters: Accepts a JSON selection of objects, where each object corresponds to a row.
+Add more objects as outlined in the formatting examples below to match multiple rows at once.

-6. Update value: Provide an object with the new values to update.
-Each key should match a column name in your knowledge set, and its corresponding value will replace the current value in the matching row.
+7. Update value: Provide an object with the new values to update.
+Each key should match a column name in your knowledge table, and its corresponding value will replace the current value in the matching row.

 Common errors